 Figure 1.
 A) Map and trait histograms of greenup and flowering dates across two genetically distinct switchgrass subpopulations and eight common gardens.
 Purple represents individuals from the Midwest genetic subpopulation, and pink individuals from the Gulf subpopulation.
 Vertical dashed lines indicate the summer solstice.
 Common gardens are arranged in latitudinal order.
 B) Phenotypic correlations between clonal replicates planted at eight common gardens, within and between two genetic subpopulations.
 C) Narrow sense heritability of greenup and flowering within single common gardens (purple) and across all eight common gardens (green), within and between two genetic subpopulations.
 D) Variance components analysis of genetic (purple), genotype by environment (blue), environmental (green), and error (yellow) terms in models of flowering time as functions of Julian date or weather, for the four northern common gardens (North), the three Texas common gardens (Texas), and for all eight common gardens (All).
 Dashed lines indicate the cumulative contribution of G and GxE for flowering as a function of Julian date.

-We determined narrow-sense heritabilities (h2) for greenup and flowering dates at single gardens and across all eight common gardens (Figure 1C).
+We determined narrow-sense heritabilities (h2) using a genomic relationship matrix for greenup and flowering dates at single gardens and across all eight common gardens (Figure 1C).
 To allow for the possibility that different subpopulations had different strengths of connection between these phenotypes and the genotypes (Korte and Farlow 2013), we determined h2 both within and across the Midwestern and Gulf subpopulations.
 At individual gardens, h2 were typically quite high: 59% on average for greenup date, and 87% for flowering date.
 However, h2 were variable across common gardens, particularly for greenup at our OK and NE gardens.
 Greenup dates at these sites were uncorrelated or negatively correlated with greenup dates for clonal replicates at other sites (Figure 1B).
 These negative and small correlations undoubtedly contributed to the low h2 values for greenup and flowering date across all eight sites: h2 was 0.8% for greenup and 23.2% for flowering date in models including all sites.
 These data indicated the presence of numerous rank-changing genotype by environment interactions for these phenotypes across these common gardens.

-Though we scored greenup and flowering as functions of Julian date, flowering is more likely cued by one or more temperature, rainfall, or daylength signals (Brachi et al., 2010, Casler 2012, Hartman et al 2012, Hartman & Nippert 2012).
-To evaluate these cues as genetic triggers of flowering, we defined greenup and flowering as functions of nine environmental cues, then determined the variance attributed to genetic effects (G), genotype by environment interactions (GxE), environmental effects (E), and error for these phenology-related traits across our eight common garden sites.
+Though we scored greenup and flowering as functions of Julian date, flowering is more likely cued by one or more environmental factors like temperature, rainfall, or daylength signals (Brachi et al., 2010, Casler 2012, Hartman et al 2012, Hartman & Nippert 2012).
+To evaluate these cues as genetic triggers of flowering, we defined greenup and flowering as functions of nine environmental cues, then determined the variance attributed to genetic effects (G), genotype by environment interactions (GxE), environmental effects (E), and error for these phenology-related traits across our eight common garden sites using linear mixed models.
+For example, to define flowering date as a function of day length, we replaced the phenotype of flowering Julian date with the daylength at that garden on that Julian date.
 We reasoned that if flowering as a function of a weather cue had higher heritability than flowering as a function of Julian date, then that environmental cue was both a better predictor of flowering and was more likely to have detectable genetic variation segregating within the tested population.
 To allow for the possibility that different subpopulations would have different cues within or outside of their native ranges, we also determined the variance explained by G, GxE, E, and error for each subpopulation at the North and Texas set of gardens.